musicterms/MusicTerms.GitHub.io/terms/privacy.md

 ## 7. Contact Us

 If you have any questions about this Privacy Policy, please contact us.
 We are committed to resolving any concerns or complaints you may have about our use of your information.

+This document was updated on 21 Feb 2024.